IgnatPolezhaev/Pipeline-for-T5-translator/README.md

 # Pipeline-for-T5-translator
 This repository implements a pipeline for training the T5 model for translation from English to Russian.
+The model with huggingface t5-small is used as the T5 model.

 - configs
   - data_config.yaml